linbug/Recurse_log/Recurse_center_log.md

 Worked out how to read this into a python pandas dataframe.
 Basically, each line is a json object, and some of those objects have NESTED objects, but for some of the tweets certain keys don't exist at all
 So reading into pandas requires a map and dealing with errors

+#Day 17 Wednesday 25 Nov
+goals:
+- Finish reading ch4 G and H
+- Automate twitter scraping; feed into a visualisation

+#Day18 Thursday 26 Nov
+- Gelman and Hill

+#Day 19 Friday 27 Nov
+- Gelman and Hill ch 4 done, started ch 5
+- Did a weeny bit of twitter stuff

+#Day 20 Saturday 28 Nov

+Things I could do this afternoon: do more logistic regression chapter - I should really prioritise this play around making a mockup of Daniel's credency calculator thingy do Twitter hashtag stuff write up blog post for Americana stuff

+What I actually did:
+finished half of the logistic regression chapter.
+Could I use this somehow in my RC stuff?
+Modelling the likelihood that a tweet has a picture or not, based on its attributes
+- did some twitter analysis of hashtag associations.
+I should...do this with networks shouldn't I.

+#Day 21 Sunday 29 Nov

+ Things to do today:
+ -Write blog post about twitter stuff ---eeeh mostly -Finish logistic regression chapter ---nooope
+ -Go for a swim/do something fun x